 Segregation of Duties

-CONDITION: During our audit we reviewed internal control procedures over receipts, disbursements, and payroll and found the City to have limited segregation of duties in these areas.
+CONDITION: During our audit we reviewed internal control procedures over receipts, disbursements, and payroll should have control over more than two of the four responsibilities.

 CRITERIA: There are four general categories of duties: authorization, custody, record keeping, and reconciliation.